gatsbyjs/gatsby/docs/docs/using-graphql-playground.md

 ---
-title: Using the GraphQl Playground
+title: Using the GraphQL Playground
 ---

 ## Intro

-In this page we want to introduce you to an alternative to the current IDE for your GraphQl queries: The [Prisma Playground](https://github.com/prisma/graphql-playground).
+In this page we want to introduce you to an alternative to the current IDE for your GraphQL queries: The [Prisma Playground](https://github.com/prisma/graphql-playground).

 ## What is The Prisma Playground?